natenka/pyneng-book-en/docs/source/book/10_useful_functions/range.rst

     In [20]: nums[:3]
     Out[20]: range(0, 3)

-You can get the range length:
+You can get range length:

 .. code:: python